aspuru-guzik-group/funsies/README.md

-# funsies: A minimalist, distributed and dynamic workflow engine
+# funsies

-**funsies** is a python library and execution engine to build reproducible, composable computational workflows.
+is a python library and execution engine to build reproducible, fault-tolerant, distributed and composable computational workflows.

 - 🐍 Workflows are specified in pure python.
 - 🐦 Lightweight with few dependencies.